-Lilypad Cesium Project
+Lilypad Cesium-Tantalum Project

-The Lilypad Cesium Project consists of 14 claims, totaling slightly over 3,299 ha, covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
+The Lilypad Cesium-Tantalum Project consists of 14 claims, comprising 166 new claim units or cells, totaling slightly over 3,299 hectares (8,152 acres), covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
 The claims were staked between January, 1999 and October, 2000 and are 100% owned by the Company with no underlying royalties.
-Previous owners of the property drilled some 50 shallow drill holes, and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on tantalum potential that produced encouraging initial results including the discovery of significant cesium mineralization as the ore mineral pollucite assaying up to 6.205% Cs2O over 1.70 metres along with significant tantalum mineralization assaying over 0.10%Ta2O5.
+Previous owners of the property drilled some 50 shallow drill holes, and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on the tantalum potential.
+These produced encouraging initial results including the discovery of significant cesium mineralization as the cesium ore mineral pollucite (Cs,Na)2Al2Si4O12·2H2O) assaying up to 6.205% Cs2O over 1.70 metres along with significant tantalum mineralization assaying over 0.10%Ta2O5.
 Lithium commonly occurs in these pegmatites both as spodumene and as lepidolite in association with the pollucite and tantalite mineralization.

 The project has been inactive since 2002 awaiting a recovery in tantalum prices or new demand for cesium minerals.
 New demand for cesium emerged in 2018 with the cessation of pollucite production at the Tanco mine in Manitoba.
-Then in 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the Tanco Mine) to Sinomine, a large Chinese mining and chemical company with a division focused on rare metals supply.
-This created an opportunity to establish a new pollucite supply chain to serve cesium markets outside China.
-Further, there is now renewed interest in tantalum due to limited supply sources and growing demand in new technology.
+Then in 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the Tanco Mine) to Sinomine, a large Chinese mining and chemical company with a division focused on critical minerals supply.
+This potentially creates new market opportunities for Avalon to serve with its cesium, tantalum and lithium products.
+There is now also renewed interest in tantalum due to limited supply sources and growing demand in new technology.